okateun/DevOps-week-2/README.md

-# DevOps-week-2
+# My First Git Project
-This repository is an assignment given us by our teacher, for the week two of this program.
+This is my introduction to Git!"